clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Nexus%20Mod%20Page%201.png)

-The image above highlights general information that can serve as a preview.
+The image above highlights general information that serves as a preview when you open the page.
 The information provides the following:

-* _Statistics_ - Number of unique downloads, endorsements, views, and dates for upload and last update.
+* _Statistics_ - Number of unique downloads, endorsements, views, and date for uploads.
-* _Images and Videos_ - Media content to demonstrate the mod.
+* _Images and Videos_ - Media to demonstrate the mod.
 * _Tags_ - Tags to categorize the mod when browsing the website.
 * _Information Tabs_ - Information for the mod based on the associated tab.
 * _Media Buttons_ - Buttons for: